-- In a medium bowl whisk together coconut flour, baking powder and soda and spices.
+- In a medium bowl whisk together coconut flour, tapioca flour, baking soda, salt and pumpkin pie spice.
 In a large bowl whisk together remaining (wet) ingredients except for the pecans until smooth and combined.

-- Divide batter into 12 muffin cavities and top each with chopped nuts.
-Bake for 23 - 25 minutes until a toothpick inserted in the center comes out clean.
+- Divide batter into 12 muffin cavities and top each with chopped nuts (or seeds/chocolate chips).
+Bake for 17-20 minutes until a toothpick inserted in the center comes out clean.

 Yes, pumpkin is generally considered acceptable on a paleo diet as it is a natural, unprocessed food.
 I feature a recipe for Coconut Flour Paleo Pumpkin Muffins, which aligns with the principles of the paleo diet.